 - Plain Greek yogurt: Loaded with protein, Greek yogurt is a great substitute for sour cream on baked potatoes and in turkey chili.

 - Hot sauce: Bring the heat to eggs, tacos or any food that needs a little kick.
 It could naturally prevent overeating.

 - Mustard: Replace mayonnaise and other high-calorie sauces with this tangy topping.

 - Stevia: If you can handle the taste, use this natural leaf extract to add sweetness to your coffee, oatmeal or smoothies without sugar.

-- Salad dressing: Make your own dressing with olive oil, lemon juice/vinegar and a little honey.
+- Salad dressing: Make your own dressing with olive oil, lemon juice or vinegar and a little honey.

-“While changing your preferred condiments isn’t the only answer, increasing the flavor in your foods will help decrease cravings and can keep you on track to meet your weight loss goals,” says Jain.
+“While changing your preferred condiments isn’t the only answer, increasing the flavor in your foods will help decrease cravings and can keep you on track to meet your weight loss goals,” Jain says.